Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 I will provide a quick overview of some basic software development concepts, tools, and processes.

 There is a ***lot*** of material here.
-Much of the presentation will be very shallow, but links are provided throughout this "readme" page to more in-depth information.
+This document is intended as a resource to be read before or after the session.
+I will cover this material very briefly, but links are provided throughout as a guide to more in-depth information.

 In light of the ever increasing importance of software in all aspects of life, including in behavior analysis, my major goals: